openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

 and the more difficult the proof-of-work mining lottery.**

 > The proof-of-work involves scanning for a value that when hashed, such as with
 > SHA-256, the hash begins with a number of zero bits.
+The average work required is exponential in the number of zero bits required
+> and can be verified by executing a single hash.
 >
 > -– [Satoshi Nakamoto @ Bitcoin Whitepaper](https://bitsblocks.github.io/bitcoin-whitepaper)